ShoppingTown Mall: History

-Open-Air Shopping Center
+Open-air shopping center

 Shoppingtown Mall began as an open-air shopping center, first announced in August 1953 and managed by Eagan Real Estate Inc. At this time, tenants including F. W. Woolworth, J. C. Penney, Walgreens, Grand Union, Acme Markets, Fanny Farmer, Endicott Johnson, and Kinney Shoes had already signed on to the project.
 Local Syracuse department store Addis' signed onto the project in February 1954, and later that month a four-day grand opening gala was announced, set to begin March 3.
 The center opened as planned on March 3 with most major tenants, with Addis opening later on October 8, 1954.
-Multiple new stores, including Flah & Co, W. T. Grant, and a Kallet Theater, began construction in 1955-1956.
+Multiple new stores, including Flah & Co, W. T. Grant, and a Kallet Theater, began construction in 1955–1956.

 A Dey's Store For Homes was first announced in 1960, with plans for the home store to open by 1961, with a full store projected to open at a later date.
 The home store opened August 25, 1962, followed by the full store which opened on October 11, 1966.
 The center was affected by a fire in April 1967, which most affected Flah & Co, who remained closed for over a month to completely restock and remodel the store.
 A branch store of Syracuse department store E.W.
 Edwards & Sons opened in November 1968.
 A new 2-screen Kallet Theater opened December 28, 1968.

-Mall Conversion
+Mall conversion

-Shoppingtown began conversion into an "all-climate mall" in late 1973, with Edwards planned to be one of the anchors, though Edwards closed its doors amidst bankruptcy on November 7, 1973.
+Shoppingtown began conversion into an "all-climate mall" in late 1973, with Edwards planned to be one of the anchors, though Edwards closed its doors amidst bankruptcy in November 1973.
 The mall suffered a fire in June 1974, which fatally injured one firefighter and caused an estimated $500,000 in damages, primarily to W.T.
 Grant.
 The two-screen Kallet theater was purchased by Carrols Development Corp in 1974, and operated as a Cinema National.
 Woolworth also announced the closure of its Shoppingtown store on December 31, 1974.
-Rumored since shortly after the store's closing in 1973, J. C. Penney opened a new, larger store in the former Edwards on January 22, 1975.
+Rumored since shortly after the store's closing in 1973, J. C. Penney opened a new, larger store in the former Edwards in January 1975.
 Both Flah & Co and Addis' opened new stores at the mall, said to be double the size of their previous locations in the center.
 The mall opened on August 4, 1975, with a week-long grand opening ceremony.